-Below is an example personal statement written by a student that was successful in gaining admission to law school for the LLB in Law and Human Rights degree.
-Remember this is an example personal statement, not ‘your’ personal statement…
+Below is an example personal statement for law written by a student that was successful in gaining admission to law school for the LLB in Law and Human Rights degree.
+Remember, this is an example personal statement for law, not ‘your’ personal statement…

 I have a part-time job at a busy local restaurant, where I have worked for over two years in a lively kitchen.
 Working has developed me in several ways: I have increased confidence, excellent communication skills, the ability to work under pressure, and the skills necessary to work as part of a team.

 Gradually over the last two years my responsibilities have increased, as I am responsible for the wages of junior members of staff during my shift, as well as having to make sure the kitchen is clean, organised and secure at the end of each shift.